rallepalaveev/Copyer/README.md

 This program will copy a 140kB file which is a .DSK image to a physical 5.25 floppy disk on an Apple2 computer.
-No warranty taken, use at your own risk.

 Instructions: